...

 Your accommodation is often your single biggest lever after transport.
 Instead of only sorting by “cheapest first,” look for:

-• Recognized certifications (Green Key, EarthCheck, LEED, or strong local labels).
+• Recognized certifications such as Green Key, EarthCheck, LEED, or credible local labels.

 • Public data on energy sources, water use per guest night, and waste diversion.